Al-Wathiq: Suppression of rebellions

 Already during the last months of al-Mu'tasim's life, a large-scale revolt had erupted in Palestine under a certain al-Mubarqa.
 Al-Mu'tasim sent the general Raja ibn Ayyub al-Hidari to confront the rebels.
 When al-Wathiq came to power, he dispatched al-Hidari against Ibn Bayhas, who led a Qaysi tribal revolt around Damascus.
 The exact relationship of this uprising with the revolt of al-Mubarqa is unclear.
 Taking advantage of the dissensions among the tribesmen, al-Hidari quickly defeated Ibn Bayhas, and then turned south and confronted al-Mubarqa's forces near Ramla.
 The battle was a decisive victory for the government army, with al-Mubarqa taken prisoner and brought to Samarra, where he was thrown into prison and never heard of again.

 Upon coming to the throne, al-Wathiq appointed Khalid ibn Yazid al-Shaybani as governor of the restive province of Armenia.
 At the head of a large army, Khalid defeated the opposition of the local Muslim and Christian princes at the Battle of Kawakert.
-Khalid died soon after, but his son, Muhammad, succeeded him in office and continued his father's task.
+Khalid died soon after, but his son, Muhammad al-Shaybani, succeeded him in office and continued his father's task.